MarioLFB/Revixa-frontend/README.md

 12. As a user, I can change my password to enhance my account security.
 13. As a user, I can see feedback when I log in or out to confirm successful actions.
 14. As a user, I can access social media links in the footer to connect with Revixa externally.

+### Admin Stories (Backend Only)

+15. As an admin, I can create reviews to provide expert insights on specific frameworks.
+16. As an admin, I can edit or delete reviews to manage the content on the platform.